lucaspolon1/lucaspolon1/README.md

 - 👋 Hi, I’m @lucaspolon1
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in computer vision and robotics
-- 🌱 I’m currently learning matlab
+- 🌱 I’m currently learning probabalistic systems for machine learning models
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ldpoloni@memphis.edu
 <!---
 lucaspolon1/lucaspolon1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.